Costco Chicken Bone Broth + Must Do Flavor Enhancement

 Price Per Carton: $3.17

-The nutritional benefits are amazing and it has one of the best nutritional labels in all of Costco.
-A true hidden gem.
+The nutritional benefits are excellent, and it has one of the best nutritional labels in all of Costco.
+An overlooked gem.

 Value - 7/10

 CFDB Score - 8/10